jmcfarlane/chula/docs/configuration.rst

 ======= ====================================================================
 Method  Use case
 ======= ====================================================================
-e404    The inbound request does not map to a controller.
-Currently the
-        mapping happens via package structure as implemented in ``chula.www.maper.standard``.
-In time there will be various types of mappers available, the default most likely being configuration based (meaning you will define regex patterns that determine where to route requests).

-e500    During the processing of a request, and unhandled exception is
+e404    The inbound request does not map to a controller. e500    During the processing of a request, and unhandled exception is
         thrown within the controller.
 ======= ====================================================================

-Using an example configuration, if a request is made that cannot be mapped, Chula will call ``example.www.controllers.error.e404()``.
-If an unhandled exception occurs ``example.www.controllers.error.e500()`` will be called.
+Using an example configuration, if a request is made that cannot be mapped, Chula will call ``example.www.controllers.error.Error.e404()``.
+If an unhandled exception occurs ``example.www.controllers.error.Error.e500()`` will be called.
 This also means that if a request is made that cannot be mapped, and something goes wrong inside ``e404()`` then both controller methods will actually get called.
 This makes it very